M-Anwar/PersonalWebsite/src/html/projects/whatscooking/whatscooking.md

 headerImage: img/projects/whatscooking/title.jpg
 isProject: true
 ---
-<a href="{{root}}img/projects/whatscooking/index.html"> TSNE Visualization </a> can be found here.
-Implemented in WebGL.

 The <a href="{{root}}img/projects/whatscooking/index.html"> t-SNE Visualization </a> can be found here.
 Implemented in WebGL.

-The python notebook for this project can be found here.
+The <a href="{{root}}img/projects/whatscooking/FinalProject.html">python notebook for this project can be found here </a>.
 This is the final project for the course CSC412.
 ___

 ##### Introduction